vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 1. Close your **Resource groups** blade.

     Your dashboard should now contain an empty Resources tile.
-When you create new resources in this resource group, they will be listed on this recourse group tile and will be easily accessible from your dashboard.
+When you create new resources in this resource group, they will be listed on this resource group tile and will be easily accessible from your dashboard.
 You can pin other Azure resources directly to your dashboard as well.